-I am an Associate Professor of Law and (from 2014-16) a McKnight Land-Grant Professor at the University of Minnesota, where I direct the Shen Neurolaw Lab.
-Our motto is: Every story is a brain story, and we focus our attention on the ways in which law and public policy can be improved through integration of brain science.
+I am an Associate Professor of Law (with tenure) and a McKnight Presidential Fellow at the University of Minnesota, where I direct the Shen Neurolaw Lab.
+Our motto is: Every story is a brain story, and we focus our research on the ways in which law and public policy can be improved through integration of brain science.
 I also serve as Executive Director of Education and Outreach activities for the MacArthur Foundation Research Network on Law and Neuroscience.
 In addition, I am the the Senior Fellow in Law and Neuroscience at the Project on Law and Applied Neuroscience, a collaboration between the Center for Law, Brain & Behavior at Massachusetts General Hospital and the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School.
 In Fall 2017, I was a Visiting Professor of Neuroscience at Virginia Tech University’s School of Neuroscience, teaching Law and Neuroscience.

 Before joining the faculty at the University of Minnesota I was a Visiting Assistant Professor at Tulane University Law School and The Murphy Institute; a Visiting Scholar at Vanderbilt University Law School; Associate Director of the MacArthur Foundation Law and Neuroscience Project; and a Lecturer at Harvard University.